pjvds/born2code.net/_posts/2013-05-05-split-multiple-commits.md

 ## Stopped at first commit

-Git reponse with the following message:
+Git response with the following message:

 	stopped at e16527e...
 Add followRedirect client option to turn auto follow on or off You can amend the commit now, with